robo-code/robocode/README.md

 With Robocode, you can:

-- **Learn to Program**: Develop programming skills in languages like Java and Kotlin.
+- **Learn to Program**: Develop programming skills in Java or Kotlin.
 - **Create Battle Tanks**: Design and program virtual robots that compete against each other in battles.
 - **Improve Problem-Solving**: Enhance your algorithmic thinking and problem-solving skills by writing better code to outsmart opponents.

-Robocode is suitable for all levels—from beginners taking their first steps in coding to experienced developers looking for a fun challenge.
+Robocode is suitable for all levels — from beginners taking their first steps in coding to experienced developers looking for a fun challenge.
 Whether you are learning to program or just seeking a stimulating activity, Robocode offers a platform where you can have fun while honing your skills.

 Get started with Robocode today and unleash your inner programmer!

+- [The Book of Robocode] is the best place to start learning Robocode
 - [Robocode home page]
 - [Introduction] to Robocode
-- [RoboWiki] is the best way to learn about Robocoding
+- [RoboWiki] — a community knowledge base collecting Robocode wisdom since 2003
 - [Robocode group] is where you can ask questions
 - [Facebook group] is a community for enthusiasts of the Robocode programming game
-- [Robocode Application Developers] is for people that want to develop or experiments with the Robocode application ( game)
+- [Robocode Application Developers] is for people that want to develop or experiment with the Robocode application
 - [Robocode Guide for building Robocode], if you want to build Robocode yourself

-Also note that a new version of Robocode supports C# as well (and more languages in the future):

-- [Robocode Tank Royale] is a new platform for Robocode
+## Next Generation: Robocode Tank Royale

+[Robocode Tank Royale] is the next-generation Robocode platform with a modernised architecture.
+It supports multiple programming languages including **Java, Kotlin, Python, and C#** — with more languages possible in the future.

+Note that Tank Royale does not yet have an equivalent of [LiteRumble] for competitive rankings.

 Happy Robocoding! 🤖⌨️

 [programming game]: https://x-team.com/magazine/coding-games "23 Programming Games to Level Up Your Programming Skills"

+[The Book of Robocode]: https://book.robocode.dev/ "The Book of Robocode"

 [Robocode home page]: https://robocode.sourceforge.io/ "Home page for Robocode"